AksChougule/clinical-text/cov19-ct-gov-api/README.md

-This is the directory containing code to explore covid-19 clinical trials using the ClinicalTrials.gov api.
+This is the directory containing exploratory data anylysis of the COVID-19 clinical trials (metadata) using the ClinicalTrials.gov api.